Fabstir/fabstir-llm-sdk/docs/UI_DEVELOPER_QUICKSTART.md

 This guide helps UI developers quickly integrate the Fabstir SDK into web applications.
 The SDK provides a decentralized LLM marketplace with USDC payments, real-time streaming, and conversation persistence.

+**📝 Working Example**: See `/workspace/apps/harness/pages/chat-context-demo.tsx` for a complete, production-ready implementation with Base Account Kit integration, payment distribution, and conversation persistence.

 ## Table of Contents
 - [What You Need to Know](#what-you-need-to-know)
 - [Prerequisites](#prerequisites)